densenden/My-Zootopia-API/README.md

 ## Features

-- Fetches animal data from an external API.
+- Fetches animal data from an JSON file.
 - Processes and formats the data into a readable HTML structure.
 - Includes additional animal characteristics if available.
 - Generates an HTML file with a clean and user-friendly design.